Carreau/phd-dissertation/parts/roleofactin.rst

       to first step of the cycle.

-The principle stay the same for all kinds of myosin.
+This principle is the same for all kinds of myosin.
 In the case of Myosin II the duty-ratio is only of about 5%, which leave Myosin II detached from the actin filament most of the time.
 A single dimer cannot then achieve processivity.
 Though the aggregation of myosin II dimers into minifilaments